mbborromeo/angular-d3-graph/README.md

 ## To Do

-- Filter out Repatriated Travellers and Canada, because only want provinces
 - Add dropdown options for deaths, tested, recovered (and not just cases)
 - Make mobile responsive (currently x-axis doesn't fit on mobile)
-- Maybe set the max height of the graph to the maximum value of all provinces, so its easier to compare when changing between different province dropdown options
-- Or add some animation when user changes between filter options/province selections
+- Add some animation when user changes between filter options/province selections
 - Use types correctly
 - Add a loading graphic while CSV is being fetched (can be slow going through a proxy)
 - Add labels on the graph axis
 - Maybe swap graph axis so that y-axis are the running dates from newest to oldest, and x-axis is the number of cases
-- Set up 404 error page and route

 ## Extras